AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/patient-ident-1-intro.md

         <td>language.coding</td>
         <td></td>
         <td></td>
-        <td>Each language instantiated in separate communication nodes</td>
+        <td>Each language instantiated in separate communication nodes; communication.preferred and extension:interpreterRequired may be sent as needed.</td>
       </tr>
     </tbody>
 </table>